RECOME: a New Density-Based Clustering Algorithm Using Relative KNN Kernel Density: RECOME Clustering Algorithm

 \section{RECOME Clustering Algorithm}

-Now we are in the position to present the RECOME algorithm based on RNKD.
-The basic idea is as follows.
-First, we identify {\it core objects} corresponding to data points of peak relative density.
+Now we are in the position to present RECOME based on NKD and RNKD.
+We first identify {\it core objects} corresponding to data points of peak relative density.
 These core objects serve as centers of sub-clusters, called {\it atom clusters}, which will be further merged through connected paths on a KNN graph.
-Thus, RECOME is in essence an agglomerative hierarchical clustering method.
-This section will supplied in the next version.
+Thus, RECOME is, in essence, an agglomerative hierarchical clustering method.